samanthapudi/cfDemoSummit18/README.md

 ```sh
 $ cf marketplace
 ```
-Now create a nservice using the following command
+Now create a new service using the following command
 ```sh
 $ cf create-service <Service> <Plan> <service_instance>
 ```